loeeeee/immich-in-lxc/README.md

 ### Notice

-When upgrading to Immich version v1.118.0, all user should redo the procedure at [pre-install step][#Install custom photo-processing library], because JPEG XL support was added in Immich.
+When upgrading to Immich version v1.118.0, all user should redo the procedure at *Install custom photo-processing library*, because JPEG XL support was added in Immich.